MaximePop/Jupyter_final/markdown-notebooks-en.md

     10  0.chim     0.983900

 The results obtained confirm our hypothesis.
-Jupyter Notebooks are beginning to be used in SHS disciplines, but very few: 3.8%.
+Jupyter Notebooks are beginning to be used in Social Sciences disciplines, but very few: 3.8%.
 The change in the use of Notebooks is more marked in computer science: 17%, in Statistics or in life sciences: 7%.

-Indeed, it still seems quite complicated to find Notebooks available in SHS whether in History or Geography (not to mention archaeology, literature or philosophy).
-One explanation could be that the practice of Notebooks in SHS is new and also that the social sciences have less need to use programming languages in their daily practice.
+Indeed, it still seems quite complicated to find Notebooks available in Social Sciences whether in History or Geography (not to mention archaeology, literature or philosophy).
+One explanation could be that the practice of Notebooks in Social Sciences is new and also that the social sciences have less need to use programming languages in their daily practice.

 Finally, the lack of resources for training and cases of studies on the use of Jupyter Notebooks in the context of SHS seem to be a hindrance to the appropriation of its tools by SHS practitioners.